airladon/FigureOne/README.md

 Draw, animate and make interactive shapes, text, plots and equations.

-The library used to draw interactive diagrams at <a href="https://www.thisiget.com">thisiget.com</a>.
+The library used to draw interactive figures at <a href="https://www.thisiget.com">thisiget.com</a>.

 This library draws shapes in WebGL, and text with Canvas 2D - and therefore requires HTML5 support.